-A student completes a track by fulfilling 3 options offered as part of the track in any given semester.
+An undergraduate student completes a track by fulfilling 3 options offered as part of the track in any given semester.
 Most tracks will have 6+ opportunities for fulfillment each semester.
 A student will have the most well-rounded experience by choosing different tracks to participate in each semester; however, criteria of each track does change every semester, so it's not discouraged for students to get licensed for the same tracks over time.

 Undergraduate students who choose to complete all seven tracks become eligible to apply for an expenses paid trip following the completion of the last track.
 Trips will be taken in May, following graduation.
 Destinations will vary from year to year in order to give students different opportunities to practically apply what they have learned while participating in On Track programs.
 Students who are selected to travel will be actively exposed to leadership practices, cultural heritage, community service, professional networking and other college and university campuses that are part of the destinations they visit.